-- " Enabling and encouraging more underrepresented and protected groups to enjoy the National Park. - " Ensure improved communication about the National Park into networks used by underrepresented audiences including to improve representation and participation in policy and decision making and to improve diversity generally in the work of the National Park Authority. - " Ensuring that investment and visitor sites and infrastructure takes account of the accessibility needs of all abilities and cultures. - " Encouraging local tourism and recreation businesses to improve accessibility in providing visitor offerings. - " Ensuring that more young people enjoy the outdoor experience in the National Park and are inspired to care more for nature and the climate.
+a.
+Enabling and encouraging more underrepresented and protected groups to enjoy the National Park.

+- b.
+Ensure improved communication about the National Park into networks used by underrepresented audiences including to improve representation and participation in policy and decision making and to improve diversity generally in the work of the National Park Authority. - c.
+Ensuring that investment and visitor sites and infrastructure takes account of the accessibility needs of all abilities and cultures. - d.
+Encouraging local tourism and recreation businesses to improve accessibility in providing visitor offerings. - e.
+Ensuring that more young people enjoy an outdoor experience in the National Park and are inspired to care more for nature and the climate.